 Students are expected to take up their guaranteed place with the provider in the year after they complete SACE (or equivalent).
 If they do not, the guarantee will lapse.

 It is expected that students will complete their certificate III (or higher) within one to two years of leaving school.

 What if a student changes their mind about their guaranteed place?

 If a student changes their mind they are not bound to complete their chosen qualification pathway.

-However, there are limits on the amount of funded VET that individuals can do through Skills for All and this decision may impact on their access to funded training in the future.
+However, there are limits on the amount of subsidised training that individuals can do and this decision may impact on their access to subsidised training in the future.

-Responsibilities of a Skills for All Training Provider delivering under TGSS
+Responsibilities of a Training Provider delivering subsidised training under TGSS

 Delivering training and assessment services under TGSS has particular responsibilities.
 Training providers must:

 - show a special duty of care to school students, even though the student’s school has the principal duty of care

 - carefully monitor students’ progress and provide support when it is needed

 - work together with the student’s school to help prepare an education and training plan for each student

 - regularly exchange information with the school about student attendance, engagement and progress

 - report all relevant student enrolment and completion data to schools in a timely way to make sure that schools meet the reporting requirements and timelines of the SACE Board

 - publish full, clear and correct information to students including:

 - occupational and educational outcomes for the qualification

 - course duration, course contact hours, delivery modes, expected non-contact study times and other obligations such as work placement that students need to fulfil to satisfactorily complete the course and

 - student fee policies including information about additional fees for incidental expenses that a student may be charged

 - provide appropriate learning support to students and meet the individual learning needs of each student to achieve successful outcomes